TheeKingZa/alx-system_engineering-devops/0x15-api/README.md

 JSON (JavaScript Object Notation) is a lightweight data interchange format.
 It uses human-readable text to represent data objects consisting of key-value pairs.
 JSON is widely used for data exchange between a server and a web application.

 ```
-    An example JSON object could represent a person's information like {"name": "John", "age": 30, "city": "New York"}.
+    An example JSON object could represent
+    a person's information like
+    {
+        "name": "John",
+         "age": 30,
+          "city": "New York"
+    }.
 ```
 ---